Do you realise why many B2B companies are entering the editorial space? Do you understand that they will win?

 There are many technology companies in B2B where their pace of being able to innovate and create technologies is swift.
 Hence, it would be best to have content and storytelling to differentiate.

-For Zooma, content is integral in our work – e.g., our knowledge hub, The Onlinfication Hub, being our first point of contact for many potential customers.
+For Zooma, content is integral to our work – e.g., our knowledge hub, The Onlinfication Hub, and our first point of contact for many potential customers.
 We've expanded to podcasts, voice, videos, and newsletters.
-Expanding like this is crucial when growing your B2B company.
+Developing like this is crucial when growing your B2B company.
 The most underrated skill in B2B in the future is relevance in your editorial direction.
 This refers to knowing what will resonate with your desired target groups and how to execute it.

 Once you've gained your desired target group's attention and added value to them, they will trust the products, solutions, and services you recommend – even if it's yours.
 That's enough for any B2B company to enter the editorial space and become a content machine.

 If you want to raise the quality of your company's content or become a content engine, this guide is an excellent place to start.